ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR003-light-vs-heavy-domain-events.md

     | StoryCreated of StoryCreated
 ```

+`OccurredAt` is included for explictness.
+Some domains don't require it as part
+the event or it may be set by the component persisting the event (if the event
+needs persisting). `OccurredAt` might differ from the `CreatedAt` or `UpdatedAt`
+of entities, though, and establishing the temporal order of events is important.

 As domain events are processed by core, we can include domain types.
 For
 integration events, leaving core, we'd have to stick to basic types.